ARM-software/arm-trusted-firmware/readme.rst

 Development discussion takes place on the #trusted-firmware-a channel on the Freenode IRC network.
 This is not an official support channel.
-If you have an issue to raise, please use the `GitHub issue tracker`_.
+If you have an issue to raise, please use the `issue tracker`_.

 Feedback and support
 ~~~~~~~~~~~~~~~~~~~~